-Concentrated sodium silicate concrete sealer for increasing the strength and density of the concrete.
+Sodium silicate concrete sealer for increasing the strength and density of concrete.

 The Armor S2000 is made from high quality, non-recycled, US manufactured resins.
 It is designed for unsealed concrete surfaces.
 It works entirely below the surface, won’t change the look or color of the substrate, and won’t leave a surface film.